-Ten Principles of Citizen Science
+Ten Principles of Community Science

-The foundation of citizen science builds on collaboration between researchers and citizens.
+The foundation of community science builds on collaboration between researchers and community members.
 For a project to find success, it is vital to have guidelines that everyone can follow, adapt and build on.
-An international community of scientists created the Ten Principles of Citizen Science which provide a list of principles that can guide researchers and projects when establishing their projects.
+An international community of scientists created the Ten Principles of Citizen Science a list of principles that can guide researchers and their projects, which we have adapted to our definition of community science.

-- 1. Actively involve citizens in scientific endeavours that generate new knowledge and understanding.
-Citizens may act as contributors, collaborators, or project leaders and have a meaningful role in the project. - 2.
-Citizen science projects have a genuine science outcome.
+- 1. Actively involve community members in scientific endeavours that generate new knowledge and understanding. ommunity members may act as contributors, collaborators, or project leaders and have a meaningful role in the project. - 2.
+Community science projects have a genuine science outcome.
 For example, answering a research question or informing conservation action, management decisions or environmental planning and policies. - 3.
-Both professional scientists and citizen scientists benefit from taking part.
+Both professional scientists and community scientists benefit from taking part.
 Benefits may include the publication of research outputs, learning opportunities, personal enjoyment, social benefits, satisfaction through contributing to scientific evidence, and more.
 Other examples of benefits include the potential to influence policy to address local, national and international issues. - 4.
-Citizen scientists engage in multiple stages of the scientific process.
+Community scientists engage in multiple stages of the scientific process.
 This may include developing the research question, designing methods, organizing materials, gathering, cleaning and analyzing data, and communicating the results through publications and presentations. - 5.
-Citizen scientists receive feedback from the project.
+Community scientists receive feedback from the project.
 For example, providing feedback on how data will be used and on the ways in which the data can contribute to research, policy or societal outcomes. - 6.
-Citizen science is considered a research approach like any other, with limitations and biases that should be considered and controlled for.
-Unlike conventional research approaches, citizen science provides opportunity for greater public engagement and democratization of science. - 7.
-Citizen science data and metadata are publicly available.
+Community science is considered a research approach like any other, with limitations and biases that should be considered and controlled for.
+Unlike conventional research approaches, community science provides opportunity for greater public engagement and democratization of science. - 7.
+Community science data and metadata are publicly available.
 Where possible, results benefit from being published in an open-access format.
 Data sharing may occur during or after the project, unless there are security or privacy concerns that prevent this. - 8.
-Citizen scientists are acknowledged in project results and publications. - 9.
-Citizen science programmes are evaluated for their scientific output, data quality, participant experience and wider societal, conservation or policy impact. - 10.
-The leaders of citizen science projects take into consideration legal and ethical issues surrounding copyright, intellectual property, data-sharing agreements, confidentiality, attribution and the environmental impact of any activities.
+Community scientists are acknowledged in project results and publications. - 9.
+Community science programmes are evaluated for their scientific output, data quality, participant experience and wider societal, conservation or policy impact. - 10.
+The leaders of community science projects take into consideration legal and ethical issues surrounding copyright, intellectual property, data-sharing agreements, confidentiality, attribution and the environmental impact of any activities.